Online Term Insurance Plan – Why Premiums are cheap !

 So let’s just come to the point directly!
 Why the hell on this earth are these Online Term Insurance Plan premiums so cheap?
 Sometimes even 25-30% of what an offline term insurance plan costs.
-So now, think hard!
-What are the factors which make Online Term Insurance Plan premiums so cheap?

-Online Term Insurance plan
+Online Term Insurance Plan

-You will hear most of the agents, planners and even media personalities tell you that its lower because the agent commission is saved and other administrative costs are not present in online term plans, but that’s not the biggest reason because if agents commission is just 25% of the premiums in 1st year and there after it’s in single digits for rest of the term, so if agents commission’s absence was the reason for lower premiums than it should be just 10-15% lower than offline term plans.
+You will hear most of the agents, planners and even media personalities tell you that its lower because the agent commissionis saved and other administrative costs are not present in online term plans, but that’s not the biggest reason because if agents commission is just 25% of the premiums in 1st year and there after it’s in single digits for rest of the term.

-Current Online Term Insurance Plan in market
+Current Online Term Insurance Plan in the market

-At present, there is total 10 Life Insurance companies who are providing online term insurance plans and their premiums differ from each other.
+At present, there are a total of 10 Life Insurance companies who are providing online term insurance plans and their premiums differ from each other.
 The cheapest premium seems to be from Aviva iLife for most of the categories.
-For example for a 30 yrs old male , a term insurance for 1 crore for a 30 yrs term would cost only Rs 8200.

 1. Aviva iLife term insurance